The Purpose of the SPEAK Test

 1) Students who wish to take the test should contact their department.
 Departments must authorize their teaching assistants or potential teaching assistants to take the SPEAK test by pre-registering them with the ESL Program.

-2) To authorize a student, the department should email the SPEAK administrator (speaktest@english.wisc.edu) with the information below.
-Please register your student by Thursday, end of business day, before the published SPEAK test dates as only students who are registered on time will be tested.
+2) To authorize a student, the department must ensure the student has met the following requirements before emailing the SPEAK administrator (speaktest@english.wisc.edu) with the information below.
+Please register your student by Wednesday at 3:00 pm, before the published SPEAK test dates as only students who are registered on time will be tested.

 Subject line: SPEAK test scheduling